St Paul's Church, Hairini: Background

 The Church Missionary Society (CMS) had been spreading Christianity among the Māori people of the central Waikato region of New Zealand since the late 1830s.
-Reverend John Morgan had established a mission in 1841 at Te Awamutu, then known as Ōtāwhao, and in 1849 he sought funds from the CMS headquarters in London to replace the existing chapels, made of raupo, at his mission and that of Rangiaowhia, about 6 km to the east, with more formal timber churches.
+Reverend John Morgan had established a mission in 1841 at Te Awamutu, then known as Ōtāwhao, and in 1849 he sought funds from the CMS headquarters in London to replace the existing chapels, made of raupō, at his mission and that of Rangiaowhia, about 6 km to the east, with more formal timber churches.
 This request, and others submitted by Morgan over the next three years were declined.
 In the interim, a Catholic church was erected at Rangiaowhia.
 Morgan used this development to incentivise the CMS, pointing out the advantage that this gave the Catholic Church in the region.

 Finally, in 1852, CMS headquarters made £200 available, to be split evenly between both churches.
 However, the Central Committee of the CMS in New Zealand, which had approval of the usage of the funds, recommended this be put towards the church at Rangiaowhia.
 This was a disappointment to Morgan who wanted to prioritise the church for Ōtāwhao.
 He sought a reconsideration of the decision and in March 1853, he finally received permission to proceed with the Ōtāwhao church.
 Once that building, consecrated as St John's Church, was completed, construction commenced at Rangiaowhia.